aimhigherweb/iec_website/content/what-we-do/orthokeratology-corneal-reshaping.md

 1. Bullimore, M. A. Johnson, L. A. (2020).
 "Overnight Orthokeratology".
 Cont Lens Anterior Eye.
 43(4): 322-332.
 2. Liu, Y. M. Xie, P. (2016).
 "The safety of orthokeratology - A systematic review".
 Eye and Contact lens.
 42: 35-42.
 3. Bullimore, M. a.
 Sinnott, L. T. Jones-Jordan, L. A. (2013).
 "The risk of microbial keratitis with overnight corneal reshaping lenses".
 Optometry and Vision Science.
 90(9): 937-944.
+4. Hiraoka, T. Kahita, T. Okamoto, F. Takahashi, H. Oshika, T. (2012).
+"Long-term effect of overnight orthokeratology on axial length elongation in childhood myopia: A 5-year follow-up study."
+Investigative ophthalmology and visual science.
+53(7): 3913-3919.
+5. Bullimore, M. Richdale, K. (2020).
+"Myopia control 2020: where are we and where are we heading?"Ophthalmic and physiological optics.
+40(3): 254-270.